mikerst/mikethomas.design/src/index.md

 ---

 <h1 class="salutation">
     Hello!
-I’m Mike, and I help teams create thoughtful digital solutions to problems that matter.
+I’m Mike, and I help businesses create thoughtful responses to problems worth solving.
 </h1>

-I most recently held a Lead Product Design role at Piclo, an EnTech on a mission to decarbonise the world's electricity grids.
+I most recently held a __Lead Product Design__ role at <a title="Piclo" target="_blank" href="https://www.piclo.energy">Piclo</a>, an EnTech on a mission to decarbonise the world's electricity grids.
 Below you can find some examples of my impact.

 ## Recent work @ Piclo